Causal Set Quantum Gravity and the Hard Problem of Consciousness: The Hard Problem of consciousness in causal set theory

 \item[(3)] \textit{There is no external objective picture of the birth process.
 The birth process can only be viewed from inside the world, as it happens.}

 Conscious experience has been described as live. \\

-\item[(4)] \textit{The birth process can only be viewed from inside the world.
-The entity having the experience in the world cannot copy and communicate that experience, cannot share it with another entity since to do so would be to create a picture of the process that is external and objective.}
+\item[(4)] \textit{The birth process can only be viewed objectively from inside the world.
+The entity having a live experience in the world cannot copy and communicate that live experience, cannot share it with another entity since to do so would be to create a picture of the process that is external and objective.}

 Conscious experience has been described as internal and private.\\

 \item[(5)] \textit{The birth process is objective.}

 Conscious experience has been described as indubitable. \\